Published:

 Modica Chocolate, the complete guide: the flavors.

-Modica Chocolate, which has become famous for its particular texture on the palate and the strong cocoa flavor, is offered to consumers both in the ‘plain’ type, without additions, and in flavored varieties, obtained thanks to specific natural ingredients used in the production process.
-Here is a brief list of some of the most popular flavors:
+Modica Chocolate, which has become famous thanks to its particular texture on the palate and a strong cocoa flavour, is available to consumers both in a ‘basic’ type (containing only cocoa paste and sugar) and in flavour varieties obtained thanks to additional ingredients used during the production.
+Below is a short list including some of the most popular flavourings:

 • Plain darkModica Chocolate: the most classic, sold with different percentages of cocoa;